SDR Metrics And KPIs: What To Expect From Your Sales Development Team

 According to The Bridge Group, $3 million a year is the average pipeline produced by one single SDR (sales development representative) in the SaaS industry.
 For many companies, SDRs are responsible for generating 30 to 45 percent of the new revenue, which underscores the relevance of the role and the importance of getting it right.

-Here’s how much pipeline your SDRs should be building – and which metrics to track to get there.
+Here’s how much pipeline your SDRs should be building during the sales prospecting process – and which metrics to track to get there.

 Search less.
 Close more.